rperce/JavaImp.vim/README.md

     :JavaImpGenerate or :JIG

 If you have not created the directory for g:JavaImpDataDir yet, this will create the appropriate paths.
 JIG will go through your JavaImpPaths and search for anything that ends with .java, .class, or .jar.
 It'll then write the mappings to the JavaImp.txt and/or the cache files.

-After you've generated your JavaImp.txt file, move your cursor to a class name in a Java file and do a:
+Once your class-cache is ready, while your cursor is in or after a class name,

     :JavaImp or :JavaImpSilent or :JI

-And the magic happens!
-You'll realize that you have an extra import statement inserted after the last import statement in the file.
-It'll also prompts you with duplicate class names and insert what you have selected.
-If the class name is already imported, it'll do nothing.
+inserts the relevant import after the last import statement in the file.
+If necessary, you'll be prompted with duplicate class names and insert what you have selected.
+If the class is already imported, it'll do nothing.

 You can also sort the import statements in the file by doing: